usagitoneko97/klara/A3.LVN/readme.md

 d = a - b
 e = b + c
 ```
-The expression `b + c` is redundant in 3rd line of the assignment since `b + c` is already computed in the first assignment and no intervening operation redefines the arguments.
+The expression `b + c` is redundant in the 3rd line of the assignment since `b + c` is already computed in the first assignment and no intervening operation redefines the arguments.
 The compiler should rewrite this block so `b + c` only have to compute once.
 ```python
 a = b + c
 d = a - d